LiYingWang/Manga/Manga-data-explore.md

          year_2groups = ifelse(year < 2013, "before 2012", "after 2012"))
 ```

-## What is the difference in genre between the early and later time?
+## What is the difference in genres between the early and later time?

 In the plot, words on the right of the line are the genre that are found
 more after 2012, and words in red refer to a higher proportion in
 general.
 The words near the line are the genre found both in the early
-and later time with similar proportion.
-The result shows that the topic
+and later time with a similar proportion.
+The result shows that the
-becomes more and diverse after 2012, such as school life, historical,
+topic increases and becomes diverse after 2012 with different focus,
-and cultivation.
+such as school life, historical, and martial arts.

 ``` r
 # plot the comparison of genre frequency of Manga for different time periods